John O'Sullivan (footballer, born 1993): Club career

-In January 2017, it was announced that O’Sullivan and Blackburn Rovers had agreed to mutually terminate the player's contract, ending his eight-year association with the Lancashire outfit.
-In total, O’Sullivan made six first-team appearances for Rovers, having spent a majority of his last three-years with the club out on-loan at Southport, Accrington Stanley, Barnsley, Rochdale and Bury.
+In January 2017, it was announced that O'Sullivan and Blackburn Rovers had agreed to mutually terminate the player's contract, ending his eight-year association with the Lancashire outfit.
+In total, O'Sullivan made six first-team appearances for Rovers, having spent a majority of his last three-years with the club out on-loan at Southport, Accrington Stanley, Barnsley, Rochdale and Bury.

-In the same month, following his release from Blackburn Rovers, O’Sullivan signed for League Two side Carlisle United on an 18-month-deal.
+In the same month, following his release from Blackburn Rovers, O'Sullivan signed for League Two side Carlisle United on an 18-month-deal.
 He was released by Carlisle at the end of the 2017-18 season, having made 35 league appearances for the Cumbrian club, finding the net on two occasions.

-In June 2018, O’Sullivan linked up once again with former Rovers academy and first-team manager Gary Bowyer at League One Blackpool, signing a one-year-deal with the Tangerines.
+In June 2018, O'Sullivan linked up once again with former Rovers academy and first-team manager Gary Bowyer at League One Blackpool, signing a one-year deal with the Tangerines.

 On 4 September, O'Sullivan scored his first goal for Blackpool in a 3-3 draw against Macclesfield Town in the EFL Trophy.

-In late January 2019, O’Sullivan, joined Scottish Premiership club Dundee on loan until the end-of-the-season.
+In late January 2019, O'Sullivan, joined Scottish Premiership club Dundee on loan until the end-of-the-season.
 He left Blackpool at the end of the season, following the expiration of his contract with the Seasiders.
 Blackpool had opted against activating the clause in O'Sullivan's contract to extend his stay by a further year.

-On 2 July 2019, O'Sullivan joined League Two outfit Morecambe, agreeing to a two-year-deal with the side.
+On 2 July 2019, O'Sullivan joined League Two outfit Morecambe, agreeing to a two-year deal with the side.

-On 17 June 2021, it was announced that O’Sullivan had agreed to join League One side Accrington Stanley on a three-year-deal upon the expiration of his contract with newly-promoted Morecambe, having turned down an offer from Morecambe to join rivals Stanley.
-It meant that the move was to be the first time O’Sullivan had linked up with Stanley on a permanent basis, having previously had two loan-spells with the club.
+On 17 June 2021, it was announced that O'Sullivan had agreed to join League One side Accrington Stanley on a three-year deal upon the expiration of his contract with newly promoted Morecambe, having turned down an offer from Morecambe to join rivals Stanley.
+It meant that the move was to be the first time O'Sullivan had linked up with Stanley on a permanent basis, having previously had two loan-spells with the club.

-On June 10, 2022, John returned home to Dublin to sign for League of Ireland Premier Division side Bohemians.
+On 10 June 2022, John returned home to Dublin to sign for League of Ireland Premier Division side Bohemians.

+On 8 December 2023, O'Sullivan would join Bohemian's rivals Shelbourne for the 2024 season.
+O'Sullivan would win the League of Ireland Premier Division with the Shels at the end of the 2024 season.

 International career

 O'Sullivan made his debut for the Ireland national under 15 team in 2008, he won international u16 player of the year.
 He has been called up at all age groups to the Republic of Ireland U21s.
-In 2011, he featured in all the games for Ireland u19 team that reached the semi final of the euro finals.
+In 2011, he featured in all the games for Ireland u19 team that reached the semi-final of the euro finals.